1. Contact addresses

 Services from Google: Providers: Google LLC (USA) / Google Ireland Limited (Ireland) partially for users in the European Economic Area (EEA) and in Switzerland; General information on data protection: «Handling of data protection & protective measures», privacy policy, «More information on how Google uses personal data», «Google is committed to complying with applicable data protection laws», «Guide to data protection in Google products», «How we use data from websites or apps where our services are used», cookie policy, «Advertising you can influence» (settings for personalized advertising).

-We use services from specialized third parties to access the necessary digital infrastructure in connection with our activities and operations.
+We use services from specialized third parties to utilize the necessary digital infrastructure in connection with our activities and operations.
 This includes, for example, hosting and storage services from selected providers.

 We use specialized platforms to integrate and connect existing apps and services from third parties.
 We can also automate processes and activities with apps and services from third parties using such «no-code» platforms.